digitalearthafrica/commecial-data-via-sentinelhub/README.md

 pip install git+https://github.com/sentinel-hub/odc-sh.git
 ```

-More information on how to use the `odc-sh` and the configurations available can be found from https://github.com/sentinel-hub/odc-sh.
+More information on how to use `odc-sh` and the configurations available can be found from https://github.com/sentinel-hub/odc-sh.